SELMA-project/docker-spaces/README.md

 * [x] Run docker-spaces inside Docker container: `docker run -p 44222:8888 -v /var/run/docker.sock:/var/run/docker.sock  --rm selmaproject/uc0:spaces18 --user USER --password PASSWORD`

 * [x] GPU support added.
 When running with the `--gpu true` flag, all running containers will be allocated a separate GPU.
 This means that `-target int` flag must match the number of GPUs available on each host in the cluster: `./docker-spaces.linux.x86_64 -p 1100 --user USER --password PASSWORD -gpu -target 2`

+* [x] Rabbit MQ worker dynamic scaling support added.
+Although it works with the default settings, a new parameter `--stop 60` is introduced to specify the delay in seconds between SIGTERM and SIGKILL signals sent to the redundant worker containers when docker-spaces scheduler decides to stop them.
+Another new parameter `--release 1800` specifies in seconds the minimum duration a new worker container instance will be kept running (if docker-spaces has free resources, worker will be allowed to run longer)

 * [ ] SQLite DB for accounts (2022spaces), state, config, docker-compose